geotrev/monolith/README.md

 • Use section classes for focused content: `.small-section`, `.medium-section`, `.large-section`

-• Collapse column padding with `.collapse`
+• Collapse column padding with `.collapsed`

 • Five default breakpoints to choose from: `xsmall`, `small`, `medium`, `large`, `xlarge`